 Those who are interested in teaching physiotherapy can get around Rs.40,000 as their starting salary and those with experience can expect to earn more.

 Many physiotherapists go in for launching their own private practices, charging patients per sitting or in package deals.
-Once physiotherapists become established and experienced, they gain a good reputation through word of mouth and for them the sky is the limit in whichever specialisation they choose to enter and practice.
+Once physiotherapists become established and experienced, they gain a good reputation through word of mouth and for them the sky is the limit in whichever specialization they choose to enter and practice.

 “There is a lot of scope in the western world.
 Many graduates go abroad for higher education or jobs, as the Indian degree is valid across the world,” advises Dr. Kale.

-A lot of practitioners from India find jobs as physiotherapists in countries like the United States of America, Australia and the United Arab Emirates, among other countries as the demand is higher in these countries.
+A lot of practitioners from India find jobs as physiotherapists in countries like the United States of America, Australia, and the United Arab Emirates, among other countries as the demand is higher in these countries.

 “There is such a great requirement for physiotherapists in society.
 The private sector is generating a lot of opportunities.
 The emerging areas are fitness and diseases like diabetes, hypertension that require physiotherapy.
 Sports is already an established area, but there is definitely more progress.
 The need for people choosing a career as a physiotherapist is growing, because physiotherapy has become important for fitness,” points out Dr. Pavri.